JackTheGit/OM1/WINDOWS_SETUP.md

-﻿# Windows Setup Guide for OMI
+# Windows Setup Guide for OMI

-*Contributor: pokerdirectory@hotmail.com*
+*Contributor: JackTheGit*
 *This guide was created through systematic testing and verification on a fresh Windows installation.*

 ## Prerequisites